microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-08.md

 ## Tips

+- Start the cluster if it is stopped.
 - Change the host name for each service (in the `Program.cs` file) from `http://localhost` to `http://*` as this will allow the Kestrel server to bind to 0.0.0.0 instead of 127.0.0.1.
 This is needed to ensure the health probes work in Kubernetes.
   - [Debugging K8S Connection Refused](https://miuv.blog/2021/12/08/debugging-k8s-connection-refused)
 - Use [ACR Tasks](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview) to simplify creation & deployment of the images to the registry.